Jacques Burkhardt: Life and career

 Burkhardt was born near Burgdorf, Switzerland, in 1808.
 He studied in Munich and Rome and worked as Louis Agassiz’s full-time artist in Neuchâtel during the 1840s.
 He followed Agassiz to the United States in 1847 and continued to draw and paint zoological specimens in support of Agassiz's research at Harvard University.
 His turtle illustrations in Agassiz's four-volume Contributions to the Natural History of the United States (1857–1862) cemented Burkhardt's reputation as a scientific illustrator.
 In 1865 and 1866, he produced hundreds of zoological drawings and landscapes as a member of the Thayer Expedition in Brazil, where he reproduced in pencil or watercolor as many as 20 specimens a day.
-The Harvard Museum of Comparative Zoology holds 976 of his scientific drawings, including 458 watercolors and sketches of Brazilian fish and other fauna from the Thayer Expedition.
+The Ernst Mayr Library holds 976 of his scientific drawings, including 458 watercolors and sketches of Brazilian fish and other fauna from the Thayer Expedition.

 Burkhardt died in the Boston neighborhood of Jamaica Plain on February 20, 1867, less than a year after returning to Massachusetts.
 According to Agassiz, the heat and hardships that Burkhardt experienced in Brazil had fatally aggravated the artist's unspecified illness.